-Catherine Crockett (Webmaster) resides in Seaside and is a member of Sustainable Seaside’s Steering Committee.
-She is a Core Group member of hOURbank of Monterey County, a regional project of CSMC that provides an alternate, time-based, local economy for its members.
+Catherine Crockett (Webmaster) resides in Seaside and is Chair of Sustainable Seaside’s Steering Committee.
+She is co-founder and a Core Group member of hOURbank of Monterey County, a regional project of CSMC that provides an alternate, time-based, local economy for its members.
 She also serves as President of the Board of Directors of the Monterey Peace and Justice Center.
 She advocates for environmental sustainability and social justice, believing that the pursuit of social and environmental goals are best guided by basic human needs and the health of the planet, rather than by unbridled consumption of natural resources and endless economic growth.
 Catherine holds a B.A. in Business Computer Information Systems from Midwestern State University in Wichita Falls, Texas and retired in 2013 after 32 years in Information Technology.

 Robert Frischmuth serves on the Board of Directors of the Central Coast Lighthouse Keepers.
 He is a tour guide for California State Parks at Point Sur Lightstation, and a docent at the Point Pinos Lighthouse.
 Also, he has completed two terms on the Sanctuary Advisory Council of the Monterey Bay National Marine Sanctuary (MBNMS).

 Robert draws from a broad industrial R&D background in the energy and electric power industries: Electric Power Research Institute (EPRI) (15 years) – Project Manager ; Occidental Petroleum (8 years) – Section Manager, Energy R&D ; Shell Development Company (5 years) – Research Engineer, Process Development ; Plastonium, Inc. – Chief Engineer, Product and Process Development ; NASA, Lewis Research Center (6 years) – Aerospace Engineer.